-Hanwha E&C has contributed to South Korea to grow as a nation through numerous public and private infrastructure and Social Overhead Capital (SOC) projects.
+Hanwha Corporation/E&C has contributed to South Korea to grow as a nation through numerous public and private infrastructure and Social Overhead Capital (SOC) projects.

 In the earlier years, we worked tirelessly to build the roads, railways, bridges and tunnels to interconnect people and enable trade across the nation.